Rohan04012000/Flask_sqlalchemy_loginAuth/README.md

-This project was developed using Pychar(Virtual environment), tested using Postman.
+This project was developed using Pycharm(Virtual environment), tested using Postman.

 # Method 1 - How to use the project.
 1. Create a virtual environment, load the "login_Auth.py" file.